 Protection From Insect Bites

-In regard to the Zika Virus, since the virus has been linked to birth defects, the CDC also recommends pregnant women not travel to areas with Zika.
+In regards to the Zika Virus, since the virus has been linked to birth defects, the CDC also recommends pregnant women not travel to areas with Zika.
 Recently, the first case of Zika Virus was diagnosed in a U.S. territory – Puerto Rico.

 Concerning West Nile Virus, the CDC states that it has been detected in all of the lower 48 states.
 The same preventatives apply as above (wearing insect repellents that contain DEET, wearing long sleeves, and repairing screens).